denysgerasymuk799/Kafka_connector_for_telegram/README.md

 4) Change cluster url in ./elasticsearch_consumer.py in __init__()
 5) Set a number of messages for producer more than 500 in ./start_producer.py
 6) Run simultaneously ./start_consumer.py and ./start_consumer.py
-7) To run faust use, where `kafka_streams` is a file name with your code
+7) To run faust use this command, where `kafka_streams` is a file name with your code without file format .py
 ```
 python -m faust -A kafka_streams worker -l info
 ```